Anti (album)

 Anti is the eighth studio album by Barbadian singer Rihanna.
-It was released on January 28, 2016 by Roc Nation and Westbury Road.
-Rihanna started recording in 2014 after departing from Def Jam Recordings, who had released all of her albums since her 2005 debut.
+It was released on January 28, 2016, by Roc Nation and Westbury Road.
+Rihanna started recording in 2013 after departing from Def Jam Recordings, who had released all of her albums since her 2005 debut.
 As executive producer, Rihanna recorded Anti with producers including Jeff Bhasker, Boi-1da, DJ Mustard, Hit-Boy, Brian Kennedy, Timbaland and No I.D., at studios in Canada, the United States and France.
 SZA and Drake contribute guest vocals.

 Conceived in the midst of creative struggles and emotional turmoil, Anti is characterized by atmospheric production incorporating lo-fi beats, distorted vocals and downtempo arrangements.
 The first half consists of bass-heavy tracks, while the second is characterised by textured minimalism.
 Compared to the radio-friendly dance songs which had characterised Rihanna's prior discography, Anti is more muted and soulful.
-Primarily a pop, dancehall, psychedelic soul and alternative R&B record, Anti also incorporates an array of eclectic influences spanning from hip hop, soul, industrial, psychedelic, doo-wop, country, synth-rock and trap.
+Primarily a pop, dancehall, psychedelic soul and R&B album, Anti also incorporates an array of eclectic influences spanning from hip hop, soul, industrial, psychedelic, doo-wop, country, synth-rock and trap.
 The lyrics are about the emotions ensued from love and relationships, from endearment and desire to betrayal and liberation, with references to sex, drugs and alcohol.

 The promotional campaign for Anti from summer 2014 comprised prolonged release delays and a $25 million deal with Samsung.
 Rihanna announced the cover art and title at the MAMA Gallery on 7 October 2015.
 The Anti World Tour ran from March to November 2016, and four songs were released as singles, including the US Billboard Hot 100 number one "Work".
-In the United States, Anti is Rihanna's second number-one album and the first album by a black woman to spend 400 weeks on the Billboard 200; it was certified six-times platinum by the Recording Industry Association of America.
+In the United States, Anti is Rihanna's second number-one album and the only album by a black woman to spend 500 weeks on the Billboard 200; it was certified six-times platinum by the Recording Industry Association of America.
 The album topped charts in Canada and Norway, and it received multi-platinum certifications in Belgium, Canada, Denmark, France, New Zealand, Poland, and the United Kingdom.

 Upon its release, critics commended the album's emotional honesty but were divided on the production; praise mainly centered on Rihanna's newfound musical freedom.
 Some took issue with the lack of radio-friendly songs and the unfocused tracklist, but others noted the musical shift marked Rihanna's artistic maturity and regarded it as one of her best albums.
 At the 2017 Grammy Awards, the album and its singles received six nominations, including one for Best Urban Contemporary Album.
 Anti featured on 2010s decade-end lists by such publications as Billboard, NME and Pitchfork.
-It ranked 230th on Rolling Stone's 2020 edition of the 500 Greatest Albums of All Time and 55th on Apple Music 100 Best Albums.
+It ranked 230th on Rolling Stones 2020 edition of the 500 Greatest Albums of All Time and 55th on Apple Music 100 Best Albums.
 As of July 2025, Anti is the fourth-longest charting female album in Billboard 200 history.